 ABSTRACT

 Select rockfish stocks off the U.S. west coast are below target biomasses and are managed under rebuilding plans that limit the allowable harvest, reducing the opportunity to collect fishery-dependent data, even though this is the primary source of information on changes in abundance for many rockfish stocks.
 A simulation study was conducted using operating models that involved time-invariant or time-varying parameters to evaluate the impact of reduced data to estimate spawning biomass and biological parameters during rebuilding.
 Decreased data during rebuilding resulted in increased among-simulation variation in estimates of spawning biomass in absolute terms and relative to unfished spawning biomass, reduced average catch, and increased inter-annual variation in catch during rebuilding compared to when data collection was maintained.
-The inclusion of time-varying parameters that were not accounted for within the estimation method resulted in increased among-simulation variability about spawning biomass and relative spawning biomass compared to the time-invariant case, with the largest increase in variability occurring during rebuilding when data were reduced or eliminated.
+The presence of time-varying parameters in the operating model that were not accounted for within the estimation method resulted in increased among-simulation variability about spawning biomass and relative spawning biomass compared to the time-invariant case, with the largest increase in variability occurring during rebuilding when data were reduced or eliminated.
 Time-varying annual deviations in fishery selectivity resulted in consistent estimates of size at maximum selectivity greater than the mean of the operating model values.

 Keywords: